JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 of equality.
 For the extensional model the name (including the hashes) of the inputs are all we care about, but you can have an even more granular definition, where the actual content of the inputs is hashed.
-This provides greater security guarantees, or optimizing redundant builds, but makes some other things harder.
+This provides greater security guarantees, facilitates optimizing redundant builds, but also makes some other things harder.
 The intensional model is called `content-addressed derivations` these days and you can [track its progress today](https://discourse.nixos.org/t/content-addressed-nix-call-for-testers/12881)

 ### Binary patching